 Joren received his B.S. in Biopsychology from the University of California, Santa Barbara in 2017.
 During his time as an undergraduate, Joren was awarded a University Award of Distinction for his contributions to campus mental health in relation to his work as a mental health peer counselor.
-After receiving his Bachelor’s degree, Joren moved on to the University of California, Irvine where he worked for four years as a research specialist in a neuroimaging lab.
+After receiving his bachelor's degree, Joren moved on to the University of California, Irvine where he worked as a research specialist in a neuroimaging lab.
 At UCI, Joren primarily worked on two studies exploring major depressive disorder and enduring maternal grief.
-These experiences cemented Joren’s interest in clinical work and led him to develop broad research interests in neuropsychology, suicide prevention, and the relationship between emotional dysregulation and cognitive functioning.
-At OHSU Joren works with his advisors Dr. Maya O’Neil and Dr. Lauren Denneson on projects related to suicide prevention, post-traumatic stress disorder, and cognitive rehabilitation in veteran populations.
-In his spare time, Joren is a board game aficionado, habitual concert-goer, and cat dad to two adorable kitties.
+These experiences cemented Joren’s interest in clinical work and led him to develop broad research interests in neuropsychology, affective disorders, and the relationship between emotional dysregulation and cognitive functioning.
+At OHSU Joren works with his advisors Dr. Maya O’Neil and Dr. Lauren Denneson on a variety of projects related to suicide prevention, evidence synthesis, and cognitive rehabilitation in Veteran populations.
+His dissertation work focuses on Compensatory Cognitive Training for Veterans with Major Depressive Disorder (MDD)-related cognitive functioning deficits.
+In his spare time, Joren enjoys movie nights, board games, and cuddling his two cats.

 Jenna Kachmarik (she/her)

 Mentors: Christopher Stauffer, M.D. and Jennifer Loftis, Ph.D.